 The City of Springfield requires that certain businesses procure a license prior to operation.
-All business license applications shall be made to the city manager.
-If a proposed business requires a business license pursuant to the Springfield Municipal Code below, an application and approval of the license shall occur prior to any business operation.
+If a proposed business requires a business license pursuant to the Springfield Municipal Code, an application and approval of the license shall occur prior to any business operation.
 See below for Business License Forms & Fees.

 When a business is operated out of a home it must meet certain requirements.
-Please review the Home Occupation Information if you are considering operating a business from your home.
+Review the Home Occupation Information if you are considering operating a business from your home.
 Contact our Planner on Duty for additional information at 541.726.3753.

 Public Passenger Vehicle Services